flexera-public/policy_engine_training/06_api/README.md

 fpt retrieve_data list_policy_templates.pt param_email='["not_a_real@emailaddress.com", "also_not_real@emailaddress.com"]' --credentials="auth_flexera=your_credential_identifier" -n ds_list_policy_templates
 ```

-This should create a file named datasource_ds_list_policy_templates that contains the list of policy templates stored in that datasource.
+This should create a file named "datasource_ds_list_policy_templates.json" that contains the list of policy templates stored in that datasource.
 Note that your list may differ from the example in this repository; your Flexera organization may contain additional policy templates.

 Please move on to [Lesson 07](https://github.com/flexera-public/policy_engine_training/blob/main/07_pagination/README.md), where we will learn about API pagination.